Gladiators speak out on eating disorders.

 “And in the online virtual friendship world, people become obsessed with it and feel like they have to be posting their every waking thought or image after image after image.
 As a result they are always ‘on show’.
 They are creating some kind of alternative universe where they are a living a pop star life of attention.
 But with this attention comes judgement and this can lead to levels of self awareness and image concern that are just not positive or healthy.”

 “The printed media bombards us with physical images of ‘perfection’ whilst neglecting to mention the people in the pictures don’t even look like that themselves – at least not until brilliant hair, make-up, light and photographic experts get hold of them and complete the picture via the magic of photoshop.
 Trust me…I have had my fair share of media coverage over the years and and I’m well aware of the positives and negatives.
 I am only thankful that at the height of our media fame it was pretty intense but there was so much less media!”

 “Certainly in terms of the younger generation I think they are more resilient towards the issues of eating disorders if they can immerse themselves in hobbies and pursuits that provide different horizon and take them out of themselves”.

-Kate Staples has gone on to become a leading trainer, founding a successful Adventure Boot Camp business, co-authoring Burn Fat Fast with Patrick Holford and establishing Daly Thompson Athletics Academies and Aspire to Greatness with double Olympic champion and sporting legend Daly Thompson.
+Kate Staples has gone on to become a leading trainer, founding a successful Adventure Boot Camp business, co-authoring Burn Fat Fast with Patrick Holford and establishing Daley Thompson Athletics Academies and Aspire to Greatness with double Olympic champion and sporting legend Daley Thompson.
 Visit her profile page.